Hand hygiene rates

 Updated information is available on hand hygiene rates for more than 430 public and private hospitals.
 Hand hygiene rates measure hand washing between patients using soap and water or gel disinfectants to stop the spread of bacteria.
 Although not nationally comparable, hand hygiene information helps to drive quality improvement in hospitals.

-Please note: The explanatory notes include instructions to access hand hygiene data on an earlier version of the MyHospitals website.
+Please note: The PDF version of the explanatory notes includes instructions to access hand hygiene data on an earlier version of the MyHospitals website.